gtn/moodle-block_exaaichat/README.md

 ### API Support

 * **Responses API Support** (new API from OpenAI)

 * **Assistant API Support** (deprecated API from OpenAI)

-### Azure OpenAI Support

-* Azure (self-hosted OpenAI)
+* **Azure OpenAI Support**
-* Supports Azure-hosted OpenAI instances
+  Supports Azure-hosted OpenAI instances

 ## Planned Features

 * Allow trainers to pre-select available AI models for students

-### User-Based Vector Storage (RAG)
+* **User-Based Vector Storage (RAG)**<br/>

-This feature allows students to ask the AI questions about any course materials, such as PDFs, Word files, presentations, or text documents.
+  This feature allows students to ask the AI questions about any course materials, such as PDFs, Word files, presentations, or text documents.<br/>
   All these files are automatically analysed and stored in a student-specific **knowledge base** (a vector store) on the AI Provider servers.

 * Extended placeholder support